nt-lib/CurveArith/README.md

         The maximum time (in seconds) after which the calculation is aborted.
 If omitted, no time limit is used.

 - `CAGonality(C) : Crv[FldFin] -> RngIntElt`
     `CAGonality(F) : FldFun -> RngIntElt`
     Computes the gonality of the curve C or the function field F.
     Takes three optional parameters:
     - `Bound: RngIntElt`
         An upper bound for the degrees of functions to look for.
 If provided, the return value will be `Bound + 1` if the gonality exceeds `Bound`.
 Otherwise, or if omitted, the return value equals the gonality.
     - `Al: MonStgElt`
         The method to use for computing Riemann-Roch dimensions.
 The default, `"LinAlg"`, uses a linear algebra-based procedure described in [[1]](#citing).
-Can be set to `"Hess"` instead to use Magma's `Dimension` intrinsic instead, which may be faster on very small examples.
+Can be set to `"Hess"` to use Magma's `Dimension` intrinsic instead, which may be faster on very small examples.
     - `MaximumTime: RngReSubElt`
         The maximum time (in seconds) after which the calculation is aborted.
 If omitted, no time limit is used.

 - `CAHasFunctionOfDegreeAtMost(C, d) : Crv[FldFin], RngIntElt -> BoolElt`
     `CAHasFunctionOfDegreeAtMost(F, d) : FldFun, RngIntElt -> BoolElt`
     Returns whether there is a function on the curve C, or in the function field F, of degree at most d.
     Takes four optional parameters:
     - `Al: MonStgElt`
         The method to use for computing Riemann-Roch dimensions.
 The default, `"LinAlg"`, uses a linear algebra-based procedure described in [[1]](#citing).
-Can be set to `"Hess"` instead to use Magma's `Dimension` intrinsic instead, which may be faster on very small examples.
+Can be set to `"Hess"` to use Magma's `Dimension` intrinsic instead, which may be faster on very small examples.
     - `MaximumTime: RngReSubElt`
         The maximum time (in seconds) after which the calculation is aborted.
 If omitted, no time limit is used.
     - `TimingData : BoolElt`